JohnnyCanWalk/comp2113-proj-24-25-sem2/README.md

   - Map for every stage is randomized(Req.
 1)
   - 1 boss per stage, and every stage increases in difficulty(Req.
 6)
   - maps, game mechanics, NPC sprites are encoded in separate files(Req.
 5)
-  - in main.cpp, a linked list of a class is used to chose levels(Req.
+  - In main.cpp, a linked list of a class is used to chose levels(Req.
+3)
+  - for new players, a new file named progress.txt is automatically created while main.cpp is being run to store progress. lv_info also contains the graphics of every map in the form of .txt files.(Req.
 2)

   passing requirements: